Simple Website Engine

 1. Creating the project structure

-Create the following structure on your project folder for example /var/www/project-root
+Create the following structure in the project folder, for example /var/www/project-root

 2. Get the SWSE from GitHub